mithun0524/HeyTwin/README.md

 ```

 - PostgreSQL 15 runs inside the `db` service and auto-applies `db/schema.sql` on first launch.
-- The backend is reachable at http://localhost:8080/api and proxies to the AI service at http://ai-service:8000.
+- The backend is reachable at http://localhost:8081/api (still listening on container port 8080) and proxies to the AI service at http://ai-service:8000.
 - The frontend static bundle is served by NGINX at http://localhost:5173 (mapped from port 80 inside the container).

 To stop and clean up: